-Percentage Measured at fair value through profit or loss Name and registered office of voting shares held 31 December 2021 31 December 2020 31 December 2019 01 January 2019 Volkswagen Autoeuropa, Lda., Palmela, Portugal 26% 269.022 302.536 291.590 436.176 Skoda Auto Volkswagen India Private Ltd., Pune, India 66% 95.150 82.397 176.438 73.916 Volkswagen Group Saudi Arabia LLC, Riyadh, Kingdom of Saudi Arabia 51% 3.517 3.517 3.517 3.517 Total carrying amount of equity investments 367.689 388.450 471.545 513.609
+Percentage of Measured at fair value through profit or loss Name and registered office voting shares held 31 December 2022 31 December 2021 Volkswagen Autoeuropa, Lda., Palmela, Portugal 0% (2021: 26 %) - 269.022 Skoda Auto Volkswagen India Private Ltd., Pune, India 0% (2021: 66 %) - 95.150 Volkswagen Group Saudi Arabia LLC, Riyadh, Kingdom of Saudi Arabia 0% (2021: 51 %) - 3.517 Total carrying amount of equity investments - 367.689

-VIF holds 66% of the voting rights in Skoda Auto Volkswagen India Private Ltd. (SAVIPL) and 51% of the voting rights in Volkswagen Group Saudi Arabia LLC (VGSA).
-However, dedomination agreements (concluded in 2014 between VIF and VFL in respect of each of these two entities) restricts VIF from exercising these voting rights unless instructed by VFL.
+In 2021 VIF held 66% of the voting rights in Skoda Auto Volkswagen India Private Ltd. (SAVIPL) and 51% of the voting rights in Volkswagen Group Saudi Arabia LLC (VGSA).
+However, de-domination agreements (concluded in 2014 between VIF and VFL in respect of each of these two entities) restricts VIF from exercising these voting rights unless instructed by VFL.
 In the assessment of whether VIF has control over VGSA and SAVIPL, it was determined that the respective de-domination agreements removes VIF's power over VGSA and SAVIPL, as VIF does not have the current ability to direct the relevant activities of these entities.
 Furthermore, VIF does not have any other involvement with the entities which allows VIF to participate in their financial and operating policy decisions and consequently, it was concluded that it does not have significant influence over these entities.

-VIF holds 26% of the voting rights in Volkswagen Autoeuropa, Lda.
-(VWAE) and VFL holds the remaining 74%.
+In 2021 VIF held 26% of the voting rights in Volkswagen Autoeuropa, Lda.
+(VWAE) and VFL the remaining 74%.
 VIF is not considered to have significant influence over VWAE, as the entity is controlled by VFL and VIF is not regarded to be in a position to exercise significant influence over VWAE.